 Call for Proposals

-Proposals for this years award are due on October 1, 2018 and all material should be sent to Thomas Cooke, Co-Editor, Urban Geography by e-mail (firstname.lastname@example.org).
-A decision will be made in early December, 2018.
+Proposals for this year’s award will be due December 15, 2020.
+All material should be sent to Pablo Shiladitya Bose, Urban Pulse Editor, Urban Geography by e-mail (email@example.com).
 Please send the following as attachments (PDF is preferred):

 (1) a one-page proposal which outlines the broad themes of the project and their significance, a general plan for the project, the academic impact of the project, and any discrete outcomes;